DIRECT0R-ctrl/youcode/README.md

 ## Challenges
 Each folder corresponds to a specific challenge.
 Examples include:

-- Challenge 01 – Variables and basic input/output
+- DAY 01 – Variables and basic input/output
-- Challenge 02 – Arrays and initialization
+- DAY 02 – Arrays and initialization
-- Challenge 03 – Strings and character manipulation
+- DAY 03 – Strings and character manipulation
-- Challenge 04 – Structures and pointers
+- DAY 04 – Structures and pointers
-- Challenge 05 – Dynamic memory allocation
+- DAY 05 – Dynamic memory allocation
-- Challenge 06 – Banking system (continuous balance updates)
+- DAY 06 – Banking system (continuous balance updates)
-- Challenge 07 – Contact management system
+- DAY 07 – Contact management system

 Additional challenges will be added as the program progresses.